Each semester, more than 60 faculty and staff from across campus are engaged in Honors. Honors-affiliated faculty:

-- Teach an honors college seminar or department honors course,
+- Teach honors college seminars or department honors courses

-- Mentor honors option agreements or student research projects, or
+- Mentor honors option agreements in existing courses

-- Serve on a faculty committee hosted by Honors.
+- Serve on a faculty committee hosted by Honors such as the undergraduate research and creative activity grants committee

-Faculty also may use the course proposal form to request to teach an existing HNRS seminar course, such as HNRS 351 Survey of Leadership, HNRS 352 Survey of Law and Public Policy, or HNRS 486 Collaborative Research.
+Teaching existing HNRS seminars: Faculty may request to teach an existing Honors seminar course such as HNRS 351 Survey of Leadership, HNRS 352 Survey of Law and Public Policy, or HNRS 486 Collaborative Research.
+For more information about Honors curriculum, visit the current student page of our website or the undergraduate catalog.

 Interested faculty may serve as an undergraduate research mentor, as a member of the Undergraduate Research and Creative Activity grants committee, or on the Cohen Honors College Faculty Council, the faculty governance board that oversees Honors curriculum and academic affairs.